Shear-driven mixing of segregated granular materials: Framework

 where $\bm{g}$ is the gravitational acceleration.
 This form expresses the net segregation transport along the gravity direction, with opposite fluxes for the two species.
-The segregation velocity scale $f_{sl}$ is modelled empirically as
+Following the scaling arguments and experimental results by Trewhela~et~al.~\cite{Trewhela2021a}, the segregation velocity scale $f_{sl}$ is modelled as

 where $\mathcal{B}=0.374$ and $\mathcal{E}=2.096$ are empirical coefficients \cite{Trewhela2021a}, $R_d=d_l/d_s$ is the particle-size ratio, $p$ is the local pressure, and $\dot{\gamma}$ is the shear rate.
-The concentration-dependent mean particle diameter is $\bar{d}=\phi_s d_s+\phi_l d_l=(1-\chi_d\phi_s)d_l$, with $\chi_d=(R_d-1)/R_d$ the size-asymmetry coefficient \cite{Gajjar14,vanderVaart15,Trewhela24}.
-This form of $f_{sl}$ captures the experimentally observed dependence of segregation on shear rate, pressure, local composition, and particle-size contrast \cite{Golick09,Thornton12,Tripathi21}.
+The concentration-dependent mean particle diameter is $\bar{d}=\phi_s d_s+\phi_l d_l=(1-\chi_d\phi_s)d_l$, with $\chi_d=(R_d-1)/R_d$ the size-asymmetry coefficient \citep{Gajjar14,vanderVaart15,Trewhela24}.
+This form of $f_{sl}$ captures the experimentally observed dependence of segregation on shear rate, pressure, local composition, and particle-size contrast \citep{Golick09,Thornton12,Tripathi21}.

-The diffusive remixing is represented through the constitutive relation $\mathcal{D}_{sl}=\mathcal{A}\dot{\gamma}\bar{d}^{\,2}$, where $\mathcal{A}=0.108$ \cite{Utter04}.
+The diffusive remixing is represented through the constitutive relation $\mathcal{D}_{sl}=\mathcal{A}\dot{\gamma}\bar{d}^{\,2}$, where $\mathcal{A}=0.108$ \citep{Utter04}.
 Physically, this term accounts for collisional diffusion arising from shear-induced particle fluctuations, which opposes segregation.

 Together, segregation and diffusion balance out in the form of the segregation Péclet number